tu-os-course/TI2726C-Assignments-2016/src/session_2/assignment.md

 # Session 2: Threads

-Session 2 of this lab contains some exercises about threads.
+Session 2 of this lab contains several exercises about threads.
 In Session 1 you learned about processes and how they work.
 In this assignment you will use threads, and these threads will be used in all later sessions of this lab.
-The objectives of this session are listed below.
+The objectives of this session are:

 - Learn what a thread is and how you can create one
 - Learn how you can use the I/O interface of the Raspberry Pi